JibyJoje/Kubernetes/README.md

 ### Pods:

  - A Pod is a single instance of an application.
 And it is also the smallest object that you can create in Kubernetes.
  - To scale up/down your application you add new pods (instances) to your worker nodes and not add new containers on an existing pod.
  - A pod can have multiple containers inside them, but usually they are not containers of the same kind (e.g. Node.js, nginx, redis)
  - Containers within the same pod share the same network and communicate with each other over `localhost` and the same volume.

-	kubectl run nginx --image nginx &rightarrow;  deploys the instance of the image specified kubectl get pods &rightarrow; gets the list of pods running in the current namespace kubectl describe pod <pod_name> &rightarrow; gives a detailed description about the pods.
+    kubectl run nginx --image nginx → deploys the instance of the image specified
+    kubectl get pods → gets the list of pods running in the current namespace
+    kubectl describe pod <pod_name> → gives a detailed description about the pods.

 ## Important K8s Commands: